jackson-stokes/eagle-one-telemetry/README.md

 # ☕ Eagle One: IoT Espresso Telemetry Dashboard

-**Eagle One** is a containerized data engineering project that simulates, processes, and visualizes telemetry data from a commercial espresso machine.
+**Eagle One** is a containerized data engineering project that simulates, processes, and visualizes telemetry data from a Victoria Ardiuno Eagle One espresso machine.

 It demonstrates an end-to-end data pipeline: generating synthetic sensor data with statistical drift, storing it via shared volumes, and visualizing real-time quality metrics using an interactive dashboard.